mduff12/mduff12/projects/project2/project_2-master/.ipynb_checkpoints/README-checkpoint.md

 ## Submission

-Materials must be submitted by the beginning of class on **Friday, October 9**.
+Materials must be submitted by the beginning of class on **Monday, February 22**.

-The last day for the Kaggle competition will be **Friday, October 9**.
+The last day for the Kaggle competition will be **Monday, February 22**.

 Your technical report will be hosted on Github Enterprise.
 Make sure it includes:

 - A README.md (that isn't this file)
 - Jupyter notebook(s) with your analysis and models (renamed to describe your project)
-- At least one successful prediction submission on [DSI-US-13 Regression Challenge](https://www.kaggle.com/c/dsi-us-13-project-2-regression-challenge) --  you should see your name in the "[Leaderboard](https://www.kaggle.com/c/dsi-us-13-project-2-regression-challenge/leaderboard)" tab.
+- At least one successful prediction submission on [DSIR-Lancelot Regression Challenge](https://www.kaggle.com/c/dsir-lancelot-project-2-regression-challenge) --  you should see your name in the "[Leaderboard](https://www.kaggle.com/c/dsir-lancelot-project-2-regression-challenge/leaderboard)" tab.
 - Data files
 - Presentation slides
 - Any other necessary files (images, etc.)

-**Check with your local instructor for how they would like you to submit your repo for review.**
+**Please submit your repo via [Google Classroom](https://classroom.google.com) as usual!**

 ---

 ## Presentation Structure

-- **Must be within time limit established by local instructor.**
+- **Must be within time limit established by instructors.**
 - Use Google Slides or some other visual aid (Keynote, Powerpoint, etc).
-- Consider the audience. **Check with your local instructor for direction**.
+- Consider the audience. **Check with your instructors for direction**.
 - Start with the **data science problem**.
 - Use visuals that are appropriately scaled and interpretable.
 - Talk about your procedure/methodology (high level).